KampfZomby/Minecraft-Timer-Plugin/README.md

 ## Contributing

-Feel free to contribute as long as it helps the plugin get better
+Feel free to contribute as long as it helps the plugin to get better